 The NHS have now contacted all those in a vulnerable position, if you think you fall into any of the categories listed above and have not been contacted, please discuss this with your GP or hospital clinician.

-Advice for those at high risk
+Advice for those at high risk of coronavirus

 Everyone has been told to limit their movement, staying at home and only going out when absolutely necessary for basic essentials, medical needs, exercise or travel to or from work for key workers.
 However, ‘shielding’ has been strongly advised for those at high risk.
 This means that those are being asked to take extra measures to shield themselves from contracting the virus: